nielllab/freely-moving-2P/README.md

 * measure the position of the arena's pillar in retinocentric and egocentric coordinates

 A single .h5 file will be written in the directory of the recording with all preprocessed data.

+### Preprocess an axonal recording

+**1. Denoise the 2P data.**

+There is noise in the tif stack which is likely from the resonance scanner.
+This is much worse in axonal than in somatic recordings, when the laser power is higher and the SNR is worse.
+A function from the `imgtools` repository [here](https://github.com/dylanmmartins/image-tools) is used to subtract the noise, which shows up as thick bands of onise (~50 pixels wide) that extend vertically to the top and bottom of the image.
+They sweep slowly both leftward and rightward, with changing overlap over time.
+TO suibtract this, run `python -m imgtools.resscan_denoise` and select the tif stack in the dialog box that opens.
+This code is memory intensive and needs to be run on a computer with >128 GB RAM.
+In addition to a readme with some details and a PDF of diagnostic figures, the code will write two tif files that should have the same

+**2. Analyze the 2P data.**

+Use the Goard lab two-photon calcium post processing pipeline repository [here](https://github.com/ucsb-goard-lab/Two-photon-calcium-post-processing), which I run with Matlab 2023b.
+Run the function `A_ProcessTimeSeries.m` without image registration.
+Then, run `B_DefineROI.m`, perform "Activity Map" segmentation with default values except for the "minimum pixel size" which should be changed to 5.
+Next, run `C_ExtractDFF.m` choosing "Local Neuropil Subtraction" and choosing "Yes" to "Weight subtraction to minimize signal-noise correlation?"

+**3. Create the config file.**

+Create a config file for which